What Do Remote Starts Cost

 When can you install a remote starter for me?

 How about TODAY.
-Even though we offer the highest quality installation available, you don’t need an appointment if you are purchasing a new system and want it installed at that time.
+Even though we offer the highest quality installation available, you don’t need an appointment if you are purchasing a new system.
 We take walk-ins every day.
-An average remote start or automatic start system takes about two hours to install though some cars take longer.
-When we are busy, like around the holidays, we may not be able to start on your new purchase the moment you buy it so you may need to drop the vehicle off.
+An average remote start system takes about two to three hours to install.
+However when we are busy, like around the holidays, we may not be able to start on your new purchase right away or even that day.
+You may need to drop the vehicle off or schedule it to drop off another day.

 NO Way! … But why not?
-Because when all is said and done you don’t really save money, you end up with no local service or local no warranty at all and you’ll often get the wrong parts.
+Because when all is said and done you don’t really save money, you end up with no local service or local warranty at all and you’ll often get the wrong parts.
 Here’s why:

 - A remote start takes special skill and experience to install.
-Unless you are one of those rare individuals that is comfortable with car electronics and has the knowledge to know where to access each wire’s hook-up under your dash, and how to program the parts, leave it to the experts.
+Unless you are one of those rare individuals that is comfortable with car electronics we don’t recommend self installation.
+You will need to know where to access each wire’s hook-up under your dash, and how to program the parts.
+In short leave it to the experts.

 online remote start purchase is between $150 and $200.
 This doesn’t count special parts which can average $50 to $120 or more per vehicle.
 So even if you buy one cheap by the time you add the installation price, it’s not that cheap anymore.
 By the way “cheap” can also mean cheap quality and no service.
 As a result, combined costs will often be about what we charge for our remote start systems.
 And we include local service plus a complete local warranty on all parts and labor.